hytechclub/web-102/Week02/README.md

 Pull the **scrap of paper** out of a **cup** to represent _using_ a variable.
 After looking at the value, return the paper to the cup.

+>Note: This activity can be skipped in a hybrid or virtual setting.

 ## Review Kahoot
 A Kahoot that covers the concepts from the lecture: https://play.kahoot.it/#/k/4a6c1a18-b5cc-4a58-945f-4774fa9187e2